Andrew Gerle: Theatre

 Andrew’s play, Renovations, based on the memoir by John Marchese, premiered at the White Plains Performing Arts Center in 2011.

 His song cycle Drink Well and Sing, based on ancient Greek love poetry, also premiered when played by American countertenor Lawrence Zazzo at London’s Wigmore Hall.

 His opera, The Beach, received its premiere reading as part of New York City Opera’s VOX series in May 2011.
 A CD of Andrew’s jazz arrangements of the songs of Maltby & Shire with vocalist Christa Justus was released in 2010 under the PS Classics label.

 As an actor, Andrew appeared in the 2009 revival of Terrence McNally’s Master Class at the Paper Mill Playhouse in New Jersey, starring Tony nominee Barbara Walsh, and also appeared in productions of Two Pianos, Four Hands.
 In 2010, he was heard as the “hands” of Coalhouse Walker, Jr. in the Tony Award-winning revival of Ahrens & Flaherty’s Ragtime at the Neil Simon Theater.

 He was the musical director of the off-Broadway revival of Closer Than Ever and the cast album on Jay Records.

 Books

 Andrew is the author of The Enraged Accompanist’s Guide to the Perfect Audition, which was published in early 2011 by Bloomsbury Publishing (as a part of the Applause Books series).
-He is also the author of Music Essentials for Singers and Actors, which was publish in mid-2018, with a foreword by Kristin Chenoweth.
+He is also the author of Music Essentials for Singers and Actors, which was published in mid-2018, with a foreword by Kristin Chenoweth.